-STATISTICS Pupils should be taught to: solve comparison, sum and difference problems using information presented in a line graph complete, read and interpret information in tables, including timetables.
-Position and direction Pupils should be taught to: identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed.
-Properties of shapes Pupils should be taught to: identify 3-D shapes, including cubes and other cuboids, from 2-D representations know angles are measured in degrees: estimate and compare acute, obtuse and reflex angles draw given angles, and measure them in degrees (°) identify: angles at a point and one whole turn (total 360°) angles at a point on a straight line and 1⁄2 a turn (total 180°) other multiples of 90° use the properties of rectangles to deduce related facts and find missing lengths and angles distinguish between regular and irregular polygons based on reasoning about equal sides and angles.
+identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed. • identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed.
+Position and direction Pupils should be taught to: know angles are measured in degrees: estimate and compare acute, obtuse and reflex angles draw given angles, and measure them in degrees (°) identify: angles at a point and one whole turn (total 360°) angles at a point on a straight line and 1⁄2 a turn (total 180°) other multiples of 90° use the properties of rectangles to deduce related facts and find missing lengths and angles distinguish between regular and irregular polygons based on reasoning about equal sides and angles.